 - Opportunities to partner with other WBEs for joint-ventures

-Events also include workshops and keynote speeches that provide valuable insight into running a business successfully.
+Events also include workshops and keynote speeches that provide valuable insight into successfully running a business.
 Recurring webinars, newsletters and blog articles will also be shared with you, covering topics pertinent to the challenges of women-owned businesses.

 With WBENC certification, women-owned businesses get a boost in their marketing strategies.
 You’ll be able to proudly advertise your certification, bringing in customers who want to support female entrepreneurs.

-The WBENC may also feature your company for stakeholders to find online, adding another avenue for exposure that can bring in business.
+The WBENC may also feature your company for stakeholders to find online, adding another avenue for business exposure.

 How to Get Certified

-- First, the business must be at least 51-percent controlled by one or more females.
-U.S. citizenship is a must.
-And for public companies, women must control at least a 51 percent stake.
+- The business must be at least 51% controlled by a female who is a U.S. citizen.
+For public companies, women must control at least a 51% stake.

-- More than just owning it, you must also show that you manage the day-to-day operations of your company and have a hand in all decision-making and strategy.
-This ensures that these valuable resources are targeted at businesses truly run by women.
+- You must also show that you manage the day-to-day operations of your company and have a hand in all decision-making and strategy.

-- Have no female owner with over $6 million in personal assets
+- The female owner can’t have more than $6 million in personal assets

 Because you’re working with the government and, in turn, public tax dollars, the SBA has a thorough vetting process for women-owned small business certification.

-The first thing you’ll need to do is register on the SAM website.
-This allows you to be eligible for government contracts, and the SBA will pull from your SAM profile when assessing your application.
+You’ll first need to register on the System for Award Management (SAM) website.
+This makes you eligible to bid for government contracts, and the SBA will pull from your SAM profile when assessing your application.

 Next, you’ll have the option to either self-certify or go through a third-party organization.

-Going through the WOSB registration process yourself is fairly simple.
-All you’ll need to do is head over to the SBA’s self-certify site and create a profile.
-There, you’ll be asked to answer a few questions about your business and upload some financial documents before the application is processed.
+The WOSB certification process is fairly simple.
+All you need to do is go to the SBA’s self-certify site and create a profile.
+There, you’ll answer a few questions about your business and upload some financial documents before the application is processed.

 WOSB Certification Checklist